apple/swift-migration-guide/Guide.docc/IncrementalAdoption.md

 ```

 This `MainActor` isolation may be _logically_ correct.
-But, if this type is used in other unmigrated locations,
+But if this type is used in other unmigrated locations,
 adding static isolation here could require many additional changes.
 An alternative is to use dynamic isolation to help control the scope.